Tuscany’s Secret Vineyards: Where Wine, Art, and Culture Meet

 If you’re looking to add a creative twist to your visit, Fattoria di Montemaggio also offers painting on ceramics and textile classes.
 These hands-on workshops let you get creative while surrounded by the beauty of the Tuscan countryside.
 Whether you’re painting pottery or learning textile techniques, it’s a unique way to immerse yourself in local culture and take home something special to remember your trip by.

-Staying at Fattoria di Montemaggio means being right in the heart of Tuscany.
-The estate offers cozy, rustic villas with stunning views of the vineyards and hills - perfect for winding down after a day of wine tasting and soaking up the countryside.
+Staying at Montemaggio is just as nice.
+They have cozy, rustic villas with amazing views of the vineyards and hills — perfect for relaxing after a day of tasting and exploring the countryside.

 Podere Le Ripi: A Hidden Gem in the Heart of Montalcino